JonasBernard/FakeStandby/README.md

 ## Contribute

 Feel free to contribute to the FakeStandby project!
-You can contribute in different ways
+You can contribute in different ways.

 ### Conceptual contribution